 Coaching provides the ongoing support and accountability required to make lasting change in your life.
 Typically, a coach will want to meet with you regularly so that you can do the deep work required to see results.

-Coaching works with principles of neuroscience and involves conversations, tools, and practices designed to help you adopt behaviors and new ways of thinking that facilitate your next level of success.
+Coaching works with principles of neuroscience and involves conversations, tools, and practices designed to help you adopt behaviors and new ways of thinking that facilitate your next-level success.

-Over the years, you’ve learned to think and act in specific ways.
+Over the years, you’ve learned to operate in specific ways.
 Your conditioned behaviors and beliefs are deeply ingrained – and for good reason!
 They’ve allowed you a certain level of success (and, in some cases, lots of success!), kept you safe, and been a part of your personal identity.

 But these conditioned behaviors also make certain things impossible.

 - The perfectionism that made you a killer employee may sabotage your success as a CEO.